 Taking steps to eliminate the “that’s not my job” attitude is crucial; no one should ever consider themselves too good to do any job that makes the company go.

-In my company, there is a natural split between the people who do technical development work and the people who handle large amounts of paper (which end up as electronic documents).
-Both are important to the forward progress of the company, but there are skillsets among both groups that do not overlap.
-People in each group are not inherently better than people in the other, but of course the efficiency and quality of the work would differ depending on who did it—case in point, I can create web apps in my sleep, but if you ask me to work a scanner of any sort, I will stare at it for an inordinate amount of time trying to figure out which way to put the paper in (and don’t ever ask me to print on letterhead, because it’ll never work).
+At one of my previous jobs, at which I led 4 different teams, there was a natural split between the people who do technical development work and the people who handle large amounts of paper (which end up as electronic documents)—I managed both groups.
+Both groups are important to the forward progress of the company, but there are skillsets among both groups that do not overlap.
+To me, people in each group were not inherently better than people in the other, but of course the efficiency and quality of the work would differ depending on who did it—case in point, I can create web apps in my sleep, but if you ask me to work a scanner of any sort, I will stare at it for an inordinate amount of time trying to figure out which way to put the paper in (and don’t ever ask me to print on letterhead, because it’ll never work).
 But we know we have the right people because if shit had to get done, people would try to find a way to do it.
-All of them, from the CEO on down the tree.

-Sure, there might be fallout, but I’d rather deal with the fallout of monkeypatched code and its ilk than deal with the ongoing management problem of people with delusions of grandeur or who overly value turf.
+Sure, there might be fallout, but I’d rather deal with the fallout of monkeypatched code and its ilk than deal with the ongoing management problem of people with delusions of grandeur (ed. note: turns out I eventually had to deal with both, but that’s a story for another day, and not for the public).

 To my mind, there’s also a related issue of the very real need to ensure that the people who are doing particular tasks are free to do those tasks.
 It’s not building hedges (or silos) to have people dedicated to tasks such as systems administration and engineering so that developers are free to, well, develop.
 I would argue that filling gaps with people possessing the right skillsets to ensure continual forward momentum (smoothly) is actually an ongoing hedge-trimming activity.